Athenaeum of Ohio

 The Athenaeum of Ohio – Mount St. Mary's Seminary of the West, originally St. Francis Xavier Seminary, is a Catholic seminary in Cincinnati, Ohio.
-It is the third-oldest Catholic seminary in the United States and was established by Edward D. Fenwick, the first Bishop of Cincinnati, in 1829 along with The Athenaeum (later Xavier University and St. Xavier High School), which opened in 1831 in downtown Cincinnati.
+It is the third-oldest Catholic seminary in the United States and was established by Edward Fenwick, the first Bishop of Cincinnati, in 1829 along with The Athenaeum (later Xavier University and St. Xavier High School), which opened in 1831 in downtown Cincinnati.

-The Athenaeum of Ohio is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools and by the Association of Theological Schools in the United States and Canada.
+The Athenaeum of Ohio is accredited by the Higher Learning Commission and the Association of Theological Schools in the United States and Canada.

 History

 St. Francis Xavier Seminary

-In 1829 Bishop Fenwick founded St. Francis Xavier Seminary in the former Christ Church in Cincinnati.
+In 1829, Bishop Fenwick founded St. Francis Xavier Seminary in the former Christ Church in Cincinnati.
 Two years later, he established the Athenaeum to educate lay students.
 In 1840, the Jesuits took over operation of the Athenaeum and renamed it St. Xavier College.

 Mount St. Mary's of the West

-On October 2, 1851 a new seminary building was dedicated by Archbishop John Baptist Purcell in Price Hill, Cincinnati and the seminary was renamed Mount St. Mary's of the West.
-The new name was selected in honor of Mount St. Mary’s of the East in Emmitsburg, Maryland, where Archbishop Purcell had been rector.
+On October 2, 1851, a new seminary building was dedicated by Archbishop John Baptist Purcell in Price Hill, Cincinnati, and the seminary was renamed Mount St. Mary's of the West.
+The new name was selected in honor of Mount St. Mary's of the East in Emmitsburg, Maryland, where Purcell had been rector.
 In 1879, the seminary closed for eight years due to financial difficulty.
-When it reopened, the Archbishop decided to create a separate preparatory school, St. Gregory’s Seminary, which was opened in Mount Washington in 1890.
+When it reopened, Purcell decided to create a separate preparatory school, Saint Gregory Seminary, which was opened in Mount Washington in 1890.

-In 1906, Archbishop Henry K. Moeller had a mission to build a new cathedral, Archbishop's residence and seminary in Cincinnati.
-The next year, the Archbishop accepted a donation of 16 acres in Norwood, some eight miles north of downtown Cincinnati.
+In 1906, Archbishop Henry K. Moeller had a mission to build a new cathedral, archbishop's residence, and seminary in Cincinnati.
+The next year, the archbishop accepted a donation of 16 acres in Norwood, some eight miles north of downtown Cincinnati.
 Groundbreaking on the seminary did not occur until 1921, with dedication in 1923.